EliziumNet/Loopz/Elizium.Loopz/docs/Edit-RemoveSingleSubString.md

 ## DESCRIPTION

-Either the first or the last occurrence of a single can be removed depending on whether the Last flag has been set.
+Either the first or the last occurrence of a single substring can be removed depending on whether the Last flag has been set.

 ## PARAMETERS

 ### -Insensitive

-{{ Fill Insensitive Description }}
+Flag to indicate if the search is case sensitive or not.
+By default, search is case sensitive.

 ```yaml
 Type: SwitchParameter